DavidBK/shampoo/Node/Javascript.md

 At the end of this learning path, you'll be able to:

-- Install NodeJS project packages
-- Create a new project
 - Know basic programming using JavaScript
 - Know JavaScript concepts